theogravity/aws-pca-ca-gen/README.md

 Please consult or work with a security expert to determine the right Private Key Infrastructure for your organization.
 The provided scripts are for educational purposes only.
 See `LICENSE` for more info.

 Depending on your perspective, AWS PCA can be expensive.
 As of current writing, maintaining a PCA CA runs at $400.00 USD / mo, while each created certificate is $0.75 USD.
-Be aware that using this library to create certificiates carries a cost.
-I am not responsible for any charges incurred by using this library.
+I am not responsible for any charges incurred.
 You are responsible for understanding the costs of running the PCA.

 ## Steps